erikbaranowski/sandbox-sqlserver2017/README.md

-# sandbox-php7
+# sandbox-sqlserver2017

 ## About

-This repository holds the configuration and instructions for hosting a php7 development sandbox.
+This repository holds the configuration and instructions for hosting a SQL Server 2017 development sandbox.

 Currently running SQL Server 2017 Express on CentOS 7.6